Olive Crest

 Olive Crest is a non-profit organization dedicated to preventing child abuse by strengthening, equipping, and restoring children and families in crisis.
 Olive Crest was founded in 1973, and serves 5,000 children and families each year throughout California, Nevada, and the Pacific Northwest.
-Within these states are the six regions Olive Crest is currently located in: the Inland Empire and Desert Communities, Los Angeles, Nevada, Orange County, the Pacific Northwest, and San Diego.
+Within these states are the seven regions Olive Crest is currently located in: the Inland Empire and Desert Communities, Los Angeles, Nevada, Orange County, the Pacific Northwest, San Diego, and Santa Barbara.